Database Explorer

 readability.

 Explorer automatically optimizes database queries.
-When iterating through books and accessing their related records (authors, translators), Explorer does not generate a query for each book individually.
-Instead, it executes only one SELECT query for each type of relationship, significantly reducing the database load.
+When iterating through books in a loop and accessing their related records (authors, translators), Explorer does not generate a query for each book separately.
+Instead, it performs only one SELECT query for each type of relationship, significantly reducing the database load.
 For example:

 $books = $explorer->table('book');